properssl/java-jdbc-postgresql/README.md

 The example code includes a [TrustManager] and [SSLSocketFactory] that can validate against a pre-shared certificate.
 It provides protection against MITM.
 Additionaly, through certificate pinning a self-signed certificate can be even more secure than one signed by a trusted [certificate authority][CA] as it will also be immune to CA compromises.

+For other examples of properly establishing SSL connections check out http://properssl.org/.

 ### Vagrant
 The tests are configured to run against the local machine.
-For convience a Vagrantfile is included to automatically provision a PostgreSQL server with a test user and database.
+For convenience a Vagrantfile is included to automatically provision a PostgreSQL server with a test user and database.
 To create it run:

     $ vagrant up